SummaryRead the full fact sheet

 - garage attendants – car exhaust fumes

-- metal refining – acids, chlorines, aluminium and heavy metal salts
+- metal refining – acids, chlorines, aluminium, heavy metal salts and solder

 - oil refining – hydrocarbon mists

-- painting and decorating – paint additives and solvents
+- painting and decorating, spray painting – paint additives and solvents, and chemicals

 - printing – dyes and solvents

-- working with animals – animal fur and animal urine.
+- working with animals, veterinary, breeders, groomers – animal dander and animal excreta, and egg protein.

 Reactive airways dysfunction syndrome (RADS)